Training LLMs over Neurally Compressed Text: Methods

 Our proposed method of weakening the coding component of Arithmetic Coding compression is to reset the AC encoder once it has output a set number of bits, creating windows of fixed size where each window is an independently AC-compressed sequence.
 This process is illustrated in \cref{fig:equal-info-diagram}.
 Windows will represent a variable amount of text, but as each window is created via compression, we expect roughly the same amount of information per window.

-In addition to resetting the AC encoder, we also reset the M1 model's context.
-This means that each $W$ bits of output can be decoded independently, at the cost of a weaker M1 model due to the lack of context.
+In addition to resetting the AC encoder, we also reset the M1 model's context.\footnote{We investigate not resetting M1's context in \cref{app:resetting_m1} and find that the resets are important for good performance.} This means that each $W$ bits of output can be decoded independently, at the cost of a weaker M1 model due to the lack of context.
 As each window is fully self-contained, the model no longer has to learn to track Arithmetic Coding state variables over long distances.

 In cases where ``spare bits'' are available at the end of a window (but not enough to add an additional symbol of text), we pad with zeros.
-This complicates the decoding algorithm, but the compression scheme remains lossless.
-See \cref{app:ac-zeros} for further discussion and an alternative padding approach that gives similar results.
+This complicates the decoding algorithm, but the compression scheme can remain lossless.
+See \cref{app:ac-zeros} for further discussion, handling the end of the input sequence, and an alternative padding approach that gives similar results.

 When compressing an additional character would result in a bitstream that is greater than $W$ bits long, i.e., more than $W$ binary expansions are needed to create an interval that is enclosed by $I_{i + 1}(x_{0:i+1})$, the bitstream (padded to $W$ bits as necessary) representing the input up to and including character $i$ is emitted.
 Then both the AC encoder and M1 model are reset.
 That is, $I_{i + 1}(x_{i+1:N})$ is calculated as if $I_i(x_{0:i}) = [0, 1)$; the bit interval is also reset to $B_j(b=\text{``''}) \coloneqq [0, 1)$.
 Similarly, M1 is only conditioned on inputs that are part of the current window, the inputs after $i$.
 That is, $\hat{p}(x_j | x_{<j}) \approx \hat{p}(x_j | x_{i \dots j})$.